rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

-Critter arg2 - The target of the attack int     arg3 - The targeted bodypart int     arg4 - Source tile (may differ from attacker's tile, when AI is considering potential fire position) int     arg5 - Attack Type (one of ATKTYPE_*) int     arg6 - Ranged flag.
-1 means the hit chance is calculated by taking into account the bonuses/penalties of the distance to the target int     arg7 - The raw hit chance before applying the cap
+Critter arg2 - The target of the attack int     arg3 - The targeted bodypart int     arg4 - Source tile (may differ from attacker's tile, when AI is considering potential fire position) int     arg5 - Attack Type (see ATKTYPE_* constants) int     arg6 - Ranged flag.
+1 if the hit chance calculation takes into account the distance to the target.
+This does not mean the attack is a ranged attack int     arg7 - The raw hit chance before applying the cap

 int     ret0 - the new hit chance